rendajs/Renda/.denoTypes/README.md

 add a new import somewhere, you'll still need to manually update the `"paths"` property in any `jsconfig.json` so that it points to the newly generated file.

-You can also run `./scripts/dev.js --force-fti` to force the generation of these files, even when nothing changed.
+You can also run `./scripts/dev.js --force-fts` to force the generation of these files, even when nothing changed.